Graphene absorption spectrum

 Queries about input and output files, running specific calculations, etc.

-Moderators: Moderator, Global Moderator
+Moderators: Global Moderator, Moderator

 Post Reply